Physical Therapy and Rehabilitation Science

 CDJ Lunch and Learn: Fidos for Freedom

-Bring a lunch and join us in room 219 of the Allied Health Research Building to hear from Diane Bernier, the Executive Director of Fidos for Freedom!
-Fidos for Freedom has a mission to enhance the quality of life for people in the Washington-Baltimore Metropolitan community by providing specially trained hearing dogs, service dogs, combat-related PTSD dogs, and therapy dogs.
-Join us to hear about the role of service dogs in supporting individuals, the legal landscape around service dogs, and opportunities to volunteer with service dogs in training.
+The Center for Disability Justice hosted our second Lunch and Learn on March 25th with Diane Bernier, the Executive Director of Fidos for Freedom an organization that trains hearing dogs, service dogs, combat-related PTSD dogs, and therapy dogs.
+Attendees learned about the role of service dogs in supporting individuals, the legal landscape around service dogs, and opportunities to volunteer with service dogs in training.
+Diane’s service dog Noah was also in attendance and shared his business card with us!

 CDJ Lunch and Learn: Abilities Dance Boston